deeplearning4j/deeplearning4j/word2vec.md

 How can words represent sounds, and gestures represent arrangements of stone, glass and wood?
 You're mapping one set to another seemingly dissimilar set.

 A neural word embedding represents a word with numbers.
+Word2vec is an autoencoder, and it encodes each word in a vector.
 It's a simple, yet unlikely, translation.

 Just as Van Gogh's painting of sunflowers is a two-dimensional mixture of oil on canvas that *represents* vegetable matter in a three-dimensional space in Paris in the late 1880s, so a 500 numbers arranged in a vector can represent a word, or a group of words.